 Inner curiosity has been the driving force behind David's new and unexpected pursuits over the years.
 Condensed in projects which push social boundaries, challenge people to question their--probably outdated--values, and critique cultural-historical mindsets.
+His current NFT project Time Hunters is dedicated to the value of art in the digital age.
 As a sound and media artist, David invented and constructed the Theremin for the Deaf, probably the first musical instrument that generates sound without any acoustics.
 It reflects society's faulty understanding that hearing is intrinsically linked to the creation of sound waves by turning a hearing aid into a hearing extension.
 Based on his longstanding concert (booking) experiences, David designed Tour It Yourself, an app that helps independent musicians get in contact with concert locations in the right way and without any prior know-how.
-Moreover, together with Prof. W. Ernst (Humboldt Uni. of Berlin) and T. Fecker, he is currently working on the multimedia publication Geistervorlesung [Ghost Lecture], which bypass the traditional book using smart devices and AI.
+Moreover, together with Prof. W. Ernst (Humboldt Uni. of Berlin) and T. Fecker, he published the multimedia publication Geistervorlesung [Ghost Lecture], which bypass the traditional book using smart devices and AI.
 Additionally, he designed the DNA Based Music Machine which is supposed to compose music out of proteins naturally, but instead shows that the arbitrary symbolic regime of sheet music doesn't allow such an undertaking.
 In 2017, David conducted a sensory experiment called Sounds Like Berlin by exploring the Danish capital of Copenhagen while listening to the noisy but familiar soundscape of his hometown Berlin.

 It is common knowledge that sound is carried by dancing air molecules which hit the eardrum and make the acoustical time event audible; therefore, the relationship between hearing and acoustics has never been questioned until today.
 Yet, this understanding of hearing, bound to acoustics, has been outdated since the cochlear implant—a little device and a true hearing aid—introduced in 1961.
 By processing electrical and electromagnetic signals in today’s tiny computer behind the ear, cochlear implant users can hear more than just the acoustic environment.
 Thus, the cochlear implant is far more than just hearing prosthesis; it is an extension of hearing which highlights an extraordinary connection between human beings and technology.
 Based on this outstanding relationship, the project “Theremin for the Deaf”—a musical instrument which creates sound without acoustics—has been designed to show that sound can also be conveyed without sound waves.
 In conclusion, the “Theremin for the Deaf” aimed to provoke a rethinking of the relation between ear and acoustics and to form an understanding of hearing which does not necessarily arise from the irritation of the eardrum by air pressure.
 Furthermore, the Theremin for the Deaf turns a hearing prosthesis into a hearing extension by showing the media technology's actual potential.Read Me.